 These items that are made available for safety are truly only there to: KEEP.
 YOU.
 SAFE.

 If you look closely, you can see that there is insurance underlying everything.
-Insure your children from drowning by taking them to swim lessons, insure your feet from the cold by purchasing and wearing warm wool socks, insure your knees and elbows with pads when you first learn how to rollerskate.
-The ways to "insure" yourself never seem to end.
+Insurance ensures minimal loss.
+Ensure your children from drowning by taking them to swim lessons, ensure your feet from the cold by purchasing and wearing warm wool socks, ensure your knees and elbows with pads when you first learn how to rollerskate.
+The ways to ensure yourself from loss never seem to end.
 And what is insurance, after all?

 We remind ourselves that insurance is protection against loss, a guarantee of safety and security.
 We do these things everyday, whether unconsciously or consciously.
 That's why we do things like taking swimming lessons- to reduce our risk of having fun with something enjoyable.